 Which Treatment Options Are Available for a Hernia?

 The treatment options available for a hernia include surgery and a truss.
 Surgery is advisable when the hernia is large or when the bowel is likely to get trapped in the hernia.
-Hernias may also be treated by using a Truss which supports the abdomen and puts pressure on the hernia.
+Hernias may also be treated by using a Truss that supports the abdomen and puts pressure on the hernia.

 Get a Free Consultation With Our Hernia Mesh Lawyers